OpenSextant/Xponents/README.md

   ## Create the distribution
   ant -f ./script/dist.xml

-  ## Now ./release/  contains a built version of XPonents that will run off of Ant from there on.
+  ## Now ./Xponents-VER  contains a built version of XPonents that will run off of Ant from there on; Where VER=X.x

 #Misc#